vasilescur/Reddit-Daily-Programmer/README.md

 For C# or Java projects, I uploaded the project folder from Visual Studio or IntelliJ IDEA.

-For other projects, I just included the source file.
+For other projects, I included the source file.

-### Sources
+### Challenge Sources

-Each program contains a link to the reddit thread with the assignment, in a comment at the top of the file.
+Each program contains a link to the Reddit thread with the challenge, in a comment at the top of the file.